category with duals (list of them)

 The object is called the internal hom of and .
 This is commonly also denoted by lower case (and then often underlined).

-If is not symmetric, then and are different functors, and either one or both may have an adjoint.
-The terminology here is less standard, but many people use left closed, right closed, and biclosed.
+If is monoidal not necessarily symmetric, then left and right tensor product and may be non-equivalent functors, and either one or both may have an adjoint.
+The terminology here is less standard, but many people use left closed, right closed, and biclosed monoidal category to indicate, respectively, that the left tensor product, the right tensor product functors or both have right adjoints.
+So in particular a symmetric closed monoidal category is automatically biclosed.

 Certain nice categories of topological spaces are cartesian closed: for any two nice enough topological spaces , the set of continuous maps can be equipped with a topology to become a nice topological space itself.